department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 > *"If Dad were still alive today, I would have tried to convince him to have gone through this...We all know that when those guys came back [from Vietnam], they were treated like dirt...and he didn't want anything to do with the military...The VA today and the way the PACT Act is worded, I think if he was alive today, he would have been convinced after a lot of talking to apply...Thank goodness that today we are recognizing what those guys went through" (p4).*

 #### RECOMMENDATIONS:
-1. Danielle plans to share participant feedback about the Sept 30 deadline misunderstanding to OPIA for their continued outreach work.
+1. Danielle said she plans to share participant feedback about the Sept 30 deadline misunderstanding to OPIA for their continued outreach work.
 1. Consider adding more information to the PACT Act page and/or the wizard to address participants' questions and concerns:
      1. PACT Act expands eligibility for existing disability compensation benefits.
      1. This is the current list of presumptive conditions and others might be added in the future.
 (Does the VA ever reach out to Veterans who have reported service-connected conditions who may be affected by changes in eligibility or presumptive conditions?)
-     1. The significance of having your disability rating for at least 10 years before applying for additional disability compensation (if that's accurate information and reasonable advice).
+     1. The significance of having your disability rating for at least 10 years before applying for additional disability compensation (IF that's accurate information and reasonable advice).
      1. Any guidance on how to handle CRSC and PACT benefits together.

 ## Additional Insights